 Now, savvy marketers ask prospects for their email addresses.
 This strategy creates a transparent relationship between the marketer and the prospect.

 If you haven’t started an email campaign, now’s the time to start.
-It’s one of the easiest, least expensive marketing strategies available, and it doesn’t take much time or effort to set up.
+Whether you send a simple text based email or learn how to create HTML emails, it’s one of the easiest, least expensive marketing strategies available, and it doesn’t take much time or effort to set up.

 That doesn’t mean it’s easy.
 If you want your emails to convert prospects into customers, you need a sound strategy and the right tools.